PA: Tell us about your practice and how you and your team members got into advising retirement plans.

 We measure success across our clients individually, but view them in aggregate as well.
 We have built a large database of client metrics and important information, which enables us to measure success and opportunities for improvement.
 We track many participant metrics, plan design features, non-discrimination tests and fees by service provider.

-Every organization is unique, and their retirement plan should be too.
+Every organization is dynamic, and their retirement plan should be too.
 In that regard, I developed a process we take each plan client through to identify the purpose and priorities of their plan, as well as the metrics by which we will measure success.
 The process applies behavioral finance in helping plan sponsors make more objective and informed decisions.
 The outcome is an alignment of their group’s values, goals and decisions to drive the types of positive outcomes they seek.
 We are able to bring committees to agreement on these through our profoundly simple process.

 There are 25 potential outcome metrics we suggest for consideration, three of which we consider to be universal; that is, we use with all of our clients.
 Those are benchmarking data, plan cost/value and investment results/Scorecard.
 The other 22 are organized by administrative and fiduciary metrics versus participant metrics.